BA (London), MSc (London), MSc (Aberystwyth), PhD (Aberystwyth), FHEA

-Dr Madeleine Fagan is an Assistant Professor in the department of Politics and International Studies at at the University of Warwick.
+Dr Madeleine Fagan is an Associate Professor in the department of Politics and International Studies at at the University of Warwick.
 Her current research explores the politics and ethics of the Anthropocene.
 From 2020-2022 she holds a Leverhulme Research Fellowship for the project 'Contending Cultures of the Anthropocene: Prospects for Political Mobilization' (RF-2019-356\7).

 Her ESRC-funded PhD thesis explored the implications of prominent critical, interpretive, and non-foundational normative theories for rethinking political action.
 The monograph based on this research, Ethics and Politics After Poststructuralism: Levinas, Derrida, Nancy, is published with Edinburgh University Press (2013, 2016).